 Online customers are always on the lookout for businesses that provide a great customer experience and leave them feeling satisfied.

 Whether a user lands on your site with a strong intent to purchase, or they’re still in the discovery stage, a personalised customer experience will quickly guide them through the buyer’s journey and towards your checkout page.

-To capitalise on existing website traffic, a fully mobile optimised homepage with easy navigation encourages shoppers to browse your site and provides a clear path throughout the customer journey, creating a seamless experience for customers and ultimately increases conversions.
+What you can do: To capitalise on existing website traffic, a fully mobile-optimised homepage with easy navigation encourages shoppers to browse your site and provides a clear path throughout the customer journey, creating a seamless experience for customers and ultimately increasing conversions.

 2. Improve customer retention rates

 The cost of acquiring a new customer is significantly more expensive which makes retaining your current customers all the more important.

 Research shows that the probability of selling to an existing customer is around 60-70% when compared to a new prospect which is 5-20%.
 This means increasing your customer retention rate by 5% will increase profits from anywhere between 25% to 95%.2